Welcome To The Health Centre, Abercynon

 service to six and a half thousand patients in the Abercynon and Mountain Ash

 area.
+The practice was awarded the Investor in People Recognition in January 2006 re-awarded in 2009 and 2012.
 We are constantly looking at ways of improving the quality, range and availability

 of our services to you and we appreciate your comments and suggestions.
 There

-is a suggestion box in the reception area.
+is a suggestion box in the waiting room area.

 & Doctors’ Consulting